 The following user roles can monitor visitor activity and automation impacts:

 - Marketing Managers

 Once tracking codes have been implemented, SharpSpring will track activity for known and anonymous leads that visit the tracked website.
 For known leads, this activity will be appended to their contact record on the Life of the Lead.

 Anonymous leads have yet to be identified, as they have not filled out a form or clicked on a link from an email sent from SharpSpring that is directed to a tracked page.
 SharpSpring tracks these anonymous activities in the background.

 The Life of the Lead timeline is broken down into two categories:

-If you are using automations that use a Trigger event of Site Actions, when an anonymous lead becomes known there is a chance that their previous activity could qualify them to be included in previously setup automations, potentially resulting in multiple emails / events happening to their Contact Record.
-This would not be ideal, for example, if we have a multiple drip campaigns set up for specific site visits, as if the anonymous lead had visited all of those pages before becoming known, upon becoming known the lead may receive multiple emails at one time.
+For automations that use a trigger event of site actions, previous activity comes into play.
+When an anonymous lead becomes known, there is a chance that their previous activity could qualify them to be included in previously set up automations, potentially resulting in multiple emails or events occurring on their contact record.
+This would not be ideal, for example, if you have multiple drip campaigns set up for specific site visits.
+If the anonymous lead had visited all of those pages before becoming known, the lead may receive multiple emails at one time upon becoming known.

 To prevent this, SharpSpring only makes the past 24 hours of page views available for processing once a lead becomes known.
 Any site activity in the past 24 hours from the time at which a lead becomes known will trigger automations, but anything outside of that time frame will not.